Annie Seymour Pearson

-Annie Seymour Pearson (born 1878) was a women's suffrage activist who ran a safe house for suffragettes evading police.
+Annie Jane Bennett Pearson (née Bennett, 1873–1956), also known as Annie Seymour Pearson, was a British women's suffrage activist who ran a safe house for suffragettes evading police.

 Personal life

+Pearson was born at Bolsover, Derbyshire in 1873 and was known as Nancy or Nance to friends.
 She was married to Arthur, had four children (surviving children were Elsa, Francis and Roland), and lived in York.